 What is CStealer?

-Discovered by MalwareHunterTeam and further researched by James, CStealer is a piece of malicious software, classified as a trojan.
+Discovered by MalwareHunterTeam and further researched by James, CStealer is malicious software classified as a trojan.
 This malware is designed to steal passwords stored in Google Chrome browsers.
-Trojan infections are deemed to be high-risk and can lead to a variety of severe issues.
+Trojan infections are high-risk and can lead to a number of significant issues.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|